Compact disc: Disc shapes and diameters

+SHM-CD

+SHM-CD (short for Super High Material Compact Disc) is a variant of the Compact Disc, which replaces the polycarbonate base with a proprietary material.
+This material was created during joint research by Universal Music Japan and JVC into manufacturing high-clarity liquid-crystal displays.

+SHM-CDs are fully compatible with all CD players since the difference in light refraction is not detected as an error.
+JVC claims that the greater fluidity and clarity of the material used for SHM-CDs results in a higher reading accuracy and improved sound quality.
+However, since the CD-Audio format contains inherent error correction, it is unclear whether a reduction in read errors would be great enough to produce an improved output.

 Logical format

 Audio CD

 The logical format of an audio CD (officially Compact Disc Digital Audio or CD-DA) is described in a document produced in 1980 by the format's joint creators, Sony and Philips.
 The document is known colloquially as the Red Book CD-DA after the color of its cover.
 The format is a two-channel 16-bit PCM encoding at a 44.1 kHz sampling rate per channel.
 Four-channel sound was to be an allowable option within the Red Book format, but has never been implemented.
-Monaural audio has no existing standard on a Red Book CD; thus, the mono source material is usually presented as two identical channels in a standard Red Book stereo track (i.e., mirrored mono); an MP3 CD, however, can have audio file formats with mono sound.
+Monaural audio has no existing standard on a Red Book CD; thus, the mono source material is usually presented as two identical channels in a standard Red Book stereo track (i.e., mirrored mono); an MP3 CD can have audio file formats with mono sound.

 CD-Text is an extension of the Red Book specification for an audio CD that allows for the storage of additional text information (e.g., album name, song name, artist) on a standards-compliant audio CD.
 The information is stored either in the lead-in area of the CD, where there are roughly five kilobytes of space available or in the subcode channels R to W on the disc, which can store about 31 megabytes.

 Compact Disc + Graphics is a special audio compact disc that contains graphics data in addition to the audio data on the disc.
 The disc can be played on a regular audio CD player, but when played on a special CD+G player, it can output a graphics signal (typically, the CD+G player is hooked up to a television set or a computer monitor); these graphics are almost exclusively used to display lyrics on a television set for karaoke performers to sing along with.
 The CD+G format takes advantage of the channels R through W. These six bits store the graphics information.

 CD + Extended Graphics (CD+EG, also known as CD+XG) is an improved variant of the Compact Disc + Graphics (CD+G) format.
 Like CD+G, CD+EG uses basic CD-ROM features to display text and video information in addition to the music being played.
-This extra data is stored in subcode channels R-W. Very few, if any, CD+EG discs have been published.
+This extra data is stored in subcode channels R-W. Very few CD+EG discs have been published.